varunpant/weblog/content/posts/raphael-js-tutorial-part-ii.md

 author = " "
 cover = ""
 description = ""
-category = ["how to","fun","javascript","programming","raphael js"]
+tags = ["how to","fun","javascript","programming","raphael js"]
 +++

 This is second part of the tutorial about getting started with [Raphael.js](http://raphaeljs.com/).
 To see this first part go [here](http://www.varunpant.com/posts/raphael-js-tutorial-part-i).